ralusnom/justboil.me/README.md

 ```
 #### Special Note: ###
-Be extra cautious about not comitting this config file into public repositories.
+Be extra cautious about not comitting this config file with your actual s3 credentials into public repositories.

 Have a nice day! ))